-LawInSport is proud to announce our global LawInSport Academy Mentoring Scheme.
-The aim is to provide a practical mentoring scheme for students, lawyers as well as current and former athletes to help develop the next generation of sports lawyers.
+In 2018 LawInSport launched its global Mentoring Scheme with the aim to provide a practical mentoring scheme for students, lawyers as well as current and former athletes to help develop the next generation of sports lawyers.

 Mentees can be at any stage on their career, but they must be interested in developing a career within the field of sports law in some capacity.

 The scheme is designed to offer useful practical advice, some exposure to the type of work involved practising as a sports lawyer, and provide further opportunities for the mentee to engage with LawInSport’s professional network and make useful contacts in the sector.

 - Able to demonstrate some real interest in sports law;

 - Legally qualified or presently engaged on a course towards qualifying as a lawyer; and,

 Mentors are established sports lawyers be it in-house counsel, solicitor, barrister, advocate or academic.

 Each applicant should submit a short (1 page) C.V. and a cover letter addressing the minimum requirements and setting out why they would like to be a mentee.